brunomaga/brunomaga.github.io/_posts/2024-08-10-Training-Variable-Length.md

 ---
 layout: post
-title:  "Distributed training of samples of variable lengths: curriculum learning, variable batch size and learning rate, and static compilation"
+title:  "Distributed training of variable-length datasets: curriculum learning, adaptive batch size and learning rate, and kernel compilation"
 categories: [machine learning, distributed computing]
 tags: [machinelearning]
 ---

 Many datasets include samples of variable lengths.
 To name a few, audio tracks of variable durations, text sentences of variable number of words (tokens) and videos of variable number of frames.
 To train a machine learning model with such data, one usually trims and pads all samples to a fixed length, so batch shapes are consistent across training iterations.
 Alternatively, one can perform training with the original sample sizes, which adds some complexity, particularly on distributed (multi-node, multi-GPU) compute environment.

-So in this post, we will introduce and implement three techniques that accelerate training of variable-length inputs on multi-process runs: (1) **curriculum learning** to make the model learn better and faster, (2) **variable batch size and learning rate** that better utilize hardware by allowing large batches of short samples and vice-versa with an adequate learning rate, and (3) **kernels static compilation** to accelerate the execution.
+So in this post, we will introduce and implement three techniques that accelerate training of variable-length inputs on multi-process runs: (1) **curriculum learning** to make the model learn better and faster, (2) **adaptive batch size and learning rate** that better utilize hardware by allowing large batches of short samples and vice-versa with an adequate learning rate, and (3) **kernels static compilation** to accelerate the execution.

 <br/>